WeblateOrg/weblate/docs/admin/install/docker.rst

 Every image is tested by our CI before it gets published, so even the `bleeding` version should be quite safe to use.

-Full list of published tags acan be found at `GitHub Packages`_
+Full list of published tags can be found at `GitHub Packages`_

 .. _GitHub Packages: https://github.com/WeblateOrg/docker/pkgs/container/weblate/versions?filters%5Bversion_type%5D=tagged